DomenicoL/table-versioning/README.md

 This solution provides two schemas for managing bitemporal data:
 - **`common`**: Contains contains general utility functions not strictly related to versioning.
 - **`vrsn`**: Contains the specific logic for versioning and managing bitemporal tables.
+- **`srvc`**: Contains functions used to retrieve information about other schema, we discourage to install in production environment.

 Installation and upgrades are managed through scripts, which allow you to customize schema names and track changes.